 I make stuff.

-I sew cotumes, write books, draw, paint, cook, teach crafting classes online, parent, try to exercise regularly, and to use my creativity to both express myself and to engage with my fellow humans.
+I sew costumes, write books, draw, paint, cook, teach crafting classes online, parent, try to exercise regularly, and to use my creativity to both express myself and to engage with my fellow humans.

 Over the last few years, I have focused on sewing and designing costumes, which I have a deep love for.
-Working with local theaters and dance companies, I design and construct new costumes as well as make magic from thrifed and used items.
-I find this challange endlessly interesting and fits by creative temperment perfectly.
+Working with local theaters and dance companies, I design and construct new costumes as well as make magic from thrifted and used items.
+I find this challenge endlessly interesting and fits by creative temperament perfectly.

 Before having my three lovely daughters, I worked in Seattle as a commercial interior designer with my degree in interior architecture from University of Oregon—I earned fine art, architecture, and costume construction minors which I received in 1996.
 I moved back to my hometown of Portland, Oregon, with my husband in 2001.
 We love it here and live in a part of town that looks like a forest.

 I enjoy trying new things.
 Over the years I have sewn wedding dresses and costumes, printed custom invitations, made short films, recorded a few songs, done a little commercial radio work, knitted like crazy, obsessed over cross-stitch, had art shows in various galleries featuring my paintings, mono-prints, and large and small quilts—a little bit of a lot of things.

 I am up to no good on my blog, Angry Chicken, that I have written since 2005.
 I have documented a lot of my creative projects over there.
 My FAQ is over there, too.
 And you can also find me on instagram.